busstoptaktik/geodesy/ruminations/010-rumination.md

 **First:** The `coordinateTuple` element is, with a reference to 19107, defined as an ordered set [1..*] of `DirectPosition`s.
 In other words, *an empty set of coordinate tuples is not allowed*.

-For practial use cases, this is unfortunate, since one must start somewhere, and for observational time series (or for iteratively computed, derived data sets), you start without anything: The data structure, with pointers to metadata and backing memory is instantiated **prior to** the first observation!
+For practical use cases, this is unfortunate, since one must start somewhere, and for observational time series (or for iteratively computed, derived data sets), you start without anything: The data structure, with pointers to metadata and backing memory is instantiated **prior to** the first observation!

 Hence, `[1..*]` should be `[0..*]`.

-**Second:** Since the data item `coordinateTuple` is really an ordered set of coordinate tuples, the plural form `coordinateTuples` would be more enlightening.
+**Second:** Additionally, the data type should probably be a sequence, not an ordered set: The reasonable intention is to model an array-like item, i.e. something that can be read and handled in indexed order.
+An ordered set implies that the material is ordered with respect to some intrinsic property of the elements of the set - which is simple for numerical data in one dimension, but not in two or more (where lexical ordering by dimension may stop the gap, but not in any terribly useful way: For continuous data it is effectively identical to sorting along the first dimension)

 **Third:** the 19107 `DirectPosition` device, which (as seen from this observer's vantage point), is rather obscure, at least is clear enough to allow one to conclude, that it refers to something entirely and exclusively *spatial*.

 But anything derived one way or another from GNSS-observations, is inherently *spatio-temporal*.
-This should obviously be supported directly by the `CoordinateSet` interface.
+So this should obviously be supported directly by the `CoordinateSet` interface.

 **Fourth:** The `CoordinateSet` interface repairs on this missing property by pushing the chronoreference to the metadata-interface, where at most one epoch is allowed.